Disk I/O

 TIP

-As you would notice, device drivers are just a "glue" between the OS and the device's.
-Device will do the rest of all the heavy lifting, like moving disk read/write heads.
-Drivers communicate with another software running on the device (e.g., firmware), not controlling the hardware directly.
+As you might notice, device drivers are just "glue" between the OS and devices.
+Drivers don't control the hardware directly; drivers communicate with other software running on the device (e.g., firmware).
+Devices and their software, not the OS driver, will do the rest of the heavy lifting, like moving disk read/write heads.